cartigli/vault/xsorted()/III SQL/VIII Joins.md

 ORDER BY salary;
 ```

-"Calculate the average salary (`salary`), as recorded in the `salaries` table, for each job title (`title`) as listed in the `titles` table, considering all contracts ever signed.
-Name the second column `avg_salary`and make sure to round the average salary to the nearest cent.
+""Calculate the average salary (salary), as recorded in the salaries table, for each job title (title) as listed in the titles table, considering all contracts ever signed.
+Name the second column avg_salary and make sure to round the average salary to the nearest cent.
 Only include records where the average salary is less than $75,000.
-Sort the results from highest to lowest average salary."
+Sort the results from highest to lowest average salary.""
 ```mysql
 SELECT t.title, ROUND(AVG(s.salary),2) AS avg_salary
 FROM salaries s